Caltrans crews to continue work on projects in the region

 State Route 20: Work continues on a $54 million project by Caltrans to straighten curves, widen shoulders, construct a new bridge and rehabilitate a 2-mile section of roadway in the Timbuctoo area.
 Construction is expected to start this spring.
 Project information and construction updates are available at www.FixYuba20.com Main highway roadwork is in winter suspension.
 Freshwater Creek bridge work adjacent to the highway is scheduled to continue during the winter, depending on the weather.

 State Route 70: Work continues on an $83 million funded in part by Senate Bill 1, the Road Repair and Accountability Act of 2017, to replace the Simmerly Slough Bridge.
-Completion is expected in spring 2022.
+Completion is expected in 2021.
 Project information and construction updates are available at www.FixHighway70.com No traffic-interfering work is scheduled.

 Short-term projects

-State Route 70 at the McGowan Road Overcrossing: East- and westbound motorists may expect partial ramp and shoulder closures from 6:30 a.m. to 5 p.m.
-Monday through Friday for electrical work.
+State Route 65 between Evergreen Drive and Dry Creek: North- and southbound motorists may expect the right shoulder closed from 8 a.m. to 3 p.m.
+Wednesday and Thursday for tree work.

-State Route 70 from the State Route 65 junction to about a mile north of Feather River Boulevard: North- and southbound motorists may expect lane restrictions at various times and locations from 6 a.m. to 7 p.m.
-Monday through Friday for guardrail work.
+State Route 70 between 14th Street and Cemetery Road: North-and southbound motorists may expect intermittent lane restrictions from 7:30 a.m. to 4 p.m.
+Saturday for core drilling work.

 Sutter County